cawasser/vanilla/README.md

 > 0.3.0-SNAPSHOT.
 Basic working version with Add/Remove Widgets.
 Some of the widget/data-source combination don't work
 > but there are such wide-spread changes, we need to draw the line somewhere

-> 0.3.1-SNAPSHOT. clicking on a widget header allows for chagning the header color.
-SImilarly, clicking on the title
+> 0.3.1-SNAPSHOT. clicking on a widget header allows for changing the header color.
+Similarly, clicking on the title
 > text allow the user to change the color of the text

 ## Roadmap

 ### Client-side

-- [] improve chart conversions between the various :data-format/<> types
+- [ ] improve chart conversions between the various :data-format/<> types
 - [x] user picker for colors and title, using \[cljsjs/react-color "2.13.8-0"\] [link](http://casesandberg.github.io/react-color/)
-- [] move some of the viz stuff (labels, etc) to the service definition/data-message to make more declarative (mix-in? where?)
+- [ ] move some of the viz stuff (labels, etc) to the service definition/data-message to make more declarative (mix-in? where?)
-- [] figure out how to let the user pick the charts in a stacked or side-by-side (DROPPED)
+- [ ] figure out how to let the user pick the charts in a stacked or side-by-side (DROPPED)
-- [] migrate the widget defs to the server and load them dynamically (can this be done with a push from the server? that way the client will get the updates as soon as we put them on the server-farm)
+- [ ] migrate the widget defs to the server and load them dynamically (can this be done with a push from the server? that way the client will get the updates as soon as we put them on the server-farm)
-- [] login
+- [ ] login
-- [] generative testing of the client
+- [ ] generative testing of the client

 ### Services-side
 - login